lszl84/wx_treectrl_tutorial/README.md

 we build a desktop app that compiles to native code on Windows, Mac, and Linux.

-See the YouTube video for details.
+See the YouTube video for details: https://www.youtube.com/watch?v=q63j7ZkWfRE

 ### System Requirements